MEDLINE®/PubMed® Data Maintenance Overview

-Read the _stats.txt and _notes.txt files on the server or check the MEDLINE/PubMed Update Chart to see breakdowns of various categories of records in each file and other information.
+Read the medline17nxxxx_stats.html on the FTP server to see the breakdown of various categories of records in each file and other information.

-The new baseline database produced each year contains all records in MEDLINE, PubMed-not-MEDLINE, and OLDMEDLINE <MedlineCitation> statuses (those that have and have not been maintained during and at the end of the previous production year).
+The new baseline database produced each year contains all records in the previous year's Baseline files AND all the records from the previous year's Daily Update files (minus deleted citations) AND those records that have and have not been maintained during and at the end of the previous production year).

 Maintained and Deleted Records

 New records are distributed in update files.
 Records that are maintained and MedlineCitation PMIDs of records that are deleted during the production year are also included in the daily update files.
-NLM urges licensees to process these records so their version of MEDLINE can be as current as possible.
-See the License Agreement for requirements regarding application of update files.
+NLM urges users to process these records so their version of PubMed can be as current as possible.

 Points to consider regarding update files:

 - Update files should be applied after the baseline files and processed in ascending numeric order by filename.